webpack/webpack.js.org/src/content/contribute/plugin-patterns.md

 T> The `fileDependencies` set is rebuilt in each compilation, so your plugin must add its own watched dependencies into each compilation to keep them under watch.

+W> Since webpack 5, `compilation.fileDependencies`, `compilation.contextDependencies` and `compilation.missingDependencies` are now a `Set` instead of a `Sortable Set` and thus no longer sorted.

 ## Changed chunks

 Similar to the watch graph, it's fairly simple to monitor changed chunks (or modules, for that matter) within a compilation by tracking their hashes.